 How is it that Elon Musk is able to balance full-time gigs as the CEO of both Tesla and SpaceX?

-Keep in mind that he’s not alone, you have Jack Dorsey balancing Square and Twitter and the late Steve Jobs who famously ran both Apple and Pixar simultaneously.
+There’s also Jack Dorsey balancing Square and Twitter and the late Steve Jobs who famously ran both Apple and Pixar simultaneously.

 While I’m not suggesting you go out and build multiple companies, it’s a reality that project managers routinely find themselves in charge of multiple complex projects at the same time.

-- Organization & Structure
+- Have Great Organization & Structure

 - Implement Sprints